xscriptordev/helix/README.md

   - Minimal: [settings/minimal/config.toml](./settings/minimal/config.toml)
   - Complete: [settings/complete/config.toml](./settings/complete/config.toml)
 - Creates a timestamped backup of an existing ~/.config/helix/config.toml by default.
 You can disable it with --no-backup or bypass with --force.
-- Default mode is --complete to leave Helix ready with the “xscriptor” theme; you can switch later to any theme included.
+- Default mode is --complete to leave Helix ready with the “x” theme; you can switch later to any theme included.

 ## Requirements